frank-1992/RealityKit_ARQL/README.md

 3. add light and horizontal shadow(vertical has some problems right now)
 4. add pan, scale, rotate gestures, you can use them control the model
 6. take photos and videos
+7. two fingers move up can float the model

 Email: jswy1992@163.com